 Blue Bay Travel Guide

-Blue Bay © Alain Feulvarch
+Blue Bay © caccamo

-The relatively undeveloped south coast of Mauritius boasts beautiful, wild landscapes and the lack of sandy beaches has protected the region from too many resorts.
-The area around Blue Bay is the exception to this and here travellers can find stunning white beaches and a number of huge luxury hotels which have opened over the last few years.
+The relatively undeveloped south coast of Mauritius boasts beautiful, wild mountainous landscapes and the lack of sandy beaches has protected the region from too many resorts.
+The area around Blue Bay is the exception to this and here travellers can find stunning white beaches and a number of huge luxury hotels which have opened over the years.
 Often called one of the best beaches in the world, the white sand of Blue Bay contrasts with its brilliant turquoise water.
 Blue Bay (also called Bel Ombre) is probably the most popular beach in Mauritius, and can get crowded on weekends when the locals from Mahebourg come in droves, though week days are pleasantly quiet.
 Blue Bay is renowned for its colourful coral reefs, and snorkelling and scuba diving are popular activities.
 Non-swimmers can enjoy the view from a glass-bottomed boat on the way to the Islets of Mauritius, also known as the Ile de Deux Cocos.
 Land-based activities include tennis and volleyball; and Blue Bay has some excellent restaurants.
 The south of Mauritius is the most traditional and unspoiled region of the island and a delight to explore.

 Apart from the usual hotel shops and local stores, visitors to Blue Bay can go shopping in the nearby town of Mahebourg which has a wonderful traditional market.
 Local merchants sell fresh fish, fruit and vegetables, spices, clothes and arts and crafts.

-Many of the big hotels provide their own clubs and bars for nighttime entertainment, but Blue Bay's main nightlife venue is the C Beach Club which regularly features international DJs on Friday and Saturday nights between October and June.
+Many of the big hotels provide their own clubs and bars for evening entertainment, but Blue Bay's main nightlife venue is the C Beach Club which regularly features international DJs on Friday and Saturday nights between October and June.
 This nightclub, right on the beach, is a favourite with locals and tourists and often stays open until 4am in season.

-Watersports include wind surfing, kayaking, sailing, fishing, scuba diving, snorkelling and glass-bottomed boat safaris.
+Watersports include wind surfing, kayaking, sailing, fishing, scuba diving, snorkelling, and glass-bottomed boat safaris.
 The Blue Bay Marine Park protects more than 50 different species of coral and the reef is in a good condition.
 Excursions to the Ile de Deux Cocos are popular.
-There are many land-based activities as well, including tennis, volleyball, hiking and cycling.
+There are many land-based activities as well, including tennis, volleyball, hiking, and cycling.
 There are a number of quaint villages in the south with some cultural tourist attractions.